 Types of generator

 Generators are mainly of two types, Induction (Asynchronous) generator and Synchronous generator.

-- Induction Generators: An induction generator is also called as asynchronous generator.
-It is a type of Alternating Current (AC) electrical generator, which principally works similar to the working of induction motor to produce power.
+- Induction Generators: An induction generator is also called as an asynchronous generator.
+It is a type of Alternating Current (AC) electrical generator, which principally works similar to the working of an induction motor to produce power.
 Induction generators are operated by mechanically turning their rotors faster than synchronous speed.
 They are generally very useful in applications such as mini hydro power plants, wind turbines, or in reducing high-pressure gas streams to lower pressure.
-Construction of induction generator is less complicated in comparison to synchronous generator as it does not require brushes and slip ring arrangement.
-Brushes are required in synchronous generator to supply DC voltage to the rotor for excitation

 Commercial electrical energy is mainly sourced by synchronous generators.
 Most common uses of these generators are to convert the mechanical power output of steam turbines, gas turbines, reciprocating engines and hydro turbines into electrical power for the grid which is mainly used in power plants.

-But in comparison, a diesel generator is far more efficient.
-Also from a safety point of view it is more preferable, since diesel is less flammable than other fuel sources.
+But in comparison, diesel generators are far more efficient.
+Also from a safety point of view, it is more preferable, since diesel is used which is less flammable than other fuel sources.
 New models of diesel gensets are less noisy.
 However, they are more expensive and may be bulky.
 A natural gas generator will use more fuel than a diesel generator.

 Engine driven generators are widely used in power generation, renewable energy, oil & gas, data storage & manufacturing industry and are mainly used for emergency power generation, backup power generation, wind power generation and hydroelectric power.